-- administrative non-compliances, such as a failure to return data; - · very minor non-compliance with an authorisation.
+- administrative non-compliances, such as a failure to return data; - very minor non-compliance with an authorisation.

-Where there has been an offence occurring over consecutive days, and we have decided that a FMP is an appropriate action to use, we will normally impose a single FMP for the period of offending, rather than imposing a FMP for each day that the offending continues.
-The FMP notice will state the time period of offending it covers and any further offences may result in further enforcement action being taken by us.
+Where there has been an offence occurring over consecutive days, and we have decided that a FMP is an appropriate action to use, we will normally impose a single FMP for the period of offending.
+The FMP notice will state the period of offending it covers and any further offences may result in further enforcement action being taken by us.
+A further offence includes the same noncompliance but at a different time or over a different period.